genomicsclass/leanpub/manuscript/matrix_notation.md

 Here we don't always use bold because normally one can tell what is a matrix from the context.

 Similarly, we can use math notation to represent the covariates or predictors.
-In the case of the two, the second one is just the square of the first.
+In a case with two predictors we can represent them like this:

 {$$}
 \mathbf{X}_1 = \begin{pmatrix}